yufmancol/yose-node-express/README.md

 ## Deploy

-Deploy and run your server so that @the game can call it.
+Deploy and run your server so that the game can call it.

 For example, on a local server that can be accessed by the internet, just run